Coping snapshot

 FAQ:

-Is the BRCS a diagnosis or a clinical verdict?
+Is the BRCS a diagnosis?

-Why should I look beyond the band label?
+Why should I look beyond the total?

 Glossary: